abpanic/Task-Tracker/Building.md

 In this blog post, I'll be discussing the build process of a custom Pomodoro Timer created for my use case.
-This project also showcases my product management skills.
 Let's dive into the details.

 ## The Build Process